It’s Not Too Late to Save for Retirement in Your 50s

 You can also make voluntary contributions (VC) to get the most out of the CPF rates.
-When you turn 50 years old, your personal contribution rates for your Special Account (SA) and Ordinary Account (OA) will automatically be reduced to 11.5% and 15% respectively, and even more after you turn 55.
+When you turn 50 years old, your personal contribution rates for your Special Account (SA) and Ordinary Account (OA) will automatically be reduced, and even more after you turn 55.

 If you are between 55 to 70 and have yet to meet the Basic Retirement Sum in your Retirement Account (RA), here’s another reason to make a VC.
 Under the Matched Retirement Savings Scheme (MRSS) launched in 2021, the government will match cash top-ups made to your RA, capped at $600 per year over five years.
 Find out if you are eligible for MRSS here.

 As an added bonus, you get to enjoy tax reliefs of up to $14,000 per calendar year whenever you make cash top-ups to your CPF accounts or your loved ones’.
 This comprises a tax relief of up to $7,000 if you are topping up for yourself and an additional $7,000 if you are topping up for your parents, spouse or siblings.
 Don’t underestimate the savings you can get out of this; the 50s are your peak earning years and taxes can be sizable.

 And if you need another reason to continue working, the CPF contribution rates for workers aged 55 to 70 years will also be raised to help Singaporeans save more for their retirement.
 This increase will go directly to your SA for a larger boost to your retirement income.